pajarotin/Compose/README.md

  - methods can be added or copied from a previous class or trait
  - traits can be added or copied from a previous class
  - interfaces can be added or copied from a previous class (only to a class)
+ - Before compilation any part can be removed
+ - Before compilation constants and properties can also be updated

 These features can be used to automate changes to third parties source code, without resorting to editing it directly.